Mio Momono: Ice Ribbon (2016-2018)

 Momono wrestled for Ice Ribbon for a brief period of time.
 At New Ice Ribbon #838 form September 23, 2017, she teamed up with Maruko Nagasaki as "Mabutachi 2" in an International Ribbon Tag Team Championship tournament where they went into a time-limit draw against Best Friends (Arisa Nakajima and Tsukasa Fujimoto).
 At New Ice Ribbon #841 on October 9, she unsuccessfully challenged Fujimoto and Nakajima in a three-way match for the Triangle Ribbon Championship.
 She made her last appearance in the company at New Ice Ribbon #882 on May 5, 2018 where she teamed up with Kyuri and Tsukushi in a losing effort to Maika Ozaki, Saori Anou and Tae Honma.

 Pro Wrestling Wave (2016-present)

-Momono is known for competing in the promotion's signatures events such as the Catch the Wave tournament in which she made her first appearance at the 2018 edition, placing herself in the "Violence Block" and scoring a total of two points after competing against Ayako Hamada, Arisa Nakajima, Misaki Ohata, Hiroe Nagahima and Hikaru Shida.
+Momono is known for competing in the promotion's signatures events such as the Catch the Wave tournament in which she made her first appearance at the 2018 edition, placing herself in the "Violence Block" and scoring a total of two points after competing against Ayako Hamada, Arisa Nakajima, Misaki Ohata, Hiroe Nagahama and Hikaru Shida.
 At the 2021 edition, she placed herself in the "Potential Block" where she met Sakura Hirota, Miyuki Takase and Tomoka Inaba and scored two points.

 As for the Dual Shock Wave tournament, she made her only appearance at the 2017 edition where she teamed up with her "Boss To Mammy" stablemate Yumi Ohka to defeat Avid Rival (Misaki Ohata and Ryo Mizunami) in a first round match but fell short to New-Tra (Rin Kadokura and Takumi Iroha) in the second round.